lotaris/metalsmith-raml/README.md

 This is a plugin for [Metalsmith](http://metalsmith.io/) that parses [RAML API Specifications](http://raml.org/) and renders them using any templating engine.

+## Warning

+> The versions `2+` are not backward compatible with previous versions.

+### Breakings

+* In fact, the `markdown` rendering is removed from this library.
+It is quite easy to enable the `markdown` rendering outside of the lib.
+You can configure the template engine with several helper functions.
+Therefore, it's easy peasy to add the `highlighting` and `markdown` directly where you want in your templates.

+* The scoping is no more supported at the moment in the lib.

 ## Usage

 Options are explained below.
 If using the CLI for Metalsmith, metalsmith-raml